-There are currently 8 ongoing cases.
+There are currently 10 ongoing cases.
 1 case of assisted attempted suicide was successfully prosecuted in October 2013, 1 case of assisted suicide was charged and acquitted after trial in May 2015 and 6 cases were referred onwards for prosecution for homicide or other serious crime.

 The figures shown above will be updated every 6 months.